-where $\zeta$ is the absolute vorticity, and $v_x$ is the divergent meridional wind.
+where ζ is the absolute vorticity, and v_x is the divergent meridional wind.
 The first term represents vortex stretching, while the second represents vorticity advection.
-Furthermore, a Gaussian smoothing with a Gaussian kernel standard deviation of 0.7 is applied to be able to interpret the large-scale responses.
-A localized Caribbean RWS index is defined as the area average of the 200 hPa RWS field bounded by 5-15°N, 80-60°W.
+Furthermore, a Gaussian smoothing with a Gaussian kernel standard deviation of 0.7

-In the North Atlantic, we define the NAO using the index by Li and Wang (2003), which measures the difference between the zonally averaged SLP at 35°N and 65°N from 80°W to 30°E. We define the East Atlantic pattern as an area average of the 500 hPa geopotential height between 40-60°N, 310-340°E (see Supplementary Figure S2).
-We chose this definition over an EOF as the dominant modes of variability change between the different model experiments.
+170 is applied to be able to interpret the large-scale responses.
+A localized Caribbean RWS index is defined as the area average of the 200 hPa RWS field bounded by 5-15°N, 80-60°W. Finally, we define the East Atlantic pattern as an area average of the 500 hPa geopotential height between 40-60°N, 310-340°E (see Supplementary figure S4).
+We chose this definition over an EOF as the dominant modes of variability change between the different sensitivity model experiments.

-175 3 Results
+3 Results

-3.1 Inter-Basin Relationship Between Equatorial Atlantic and Pacific in Reanalysis
+175 3.1 Inter-Basin relationship between equatorial Atlantic and Pacific in reanalysis

 We begin by comparing the different impacts from both the Pacific and Atlantic SSTAs onto the upper level circulation over equatorial South America and the Atlantic by applying an MLR analysis to the JRA-55 reanalysis dataset.
 Specifically, we aim to identify the respective influences each equatorial region may have on the Walker circulation.
-Understanding this interplay is salient as the combined influence over South America and the Caribbean region may be crucial for creating an RWS that can propagate a Rossby wave train that influences the extratropics.
+Understanding this interplay is salient as the combined influence over South America and the Caribbean region may be crucial for creating an RWS that can

+- 180 propagate a Rossby wave train that influences the extratropics.
 The MLR analysis allows for an approximate separation of the influences from the respective equatorial basins, which is necessary since ENSO and the TNA SSTA co-vary to a high degree.
-Finally, we focus on boreal spring and boreal summer for all fields as we are interested in the impact the TNA SSTA peak has following an ENSO event (MAM, Casselman et al. (2021)), as well as the time period when the Atlantic warm pool has the largest influence onto the Walker circulation (JJA)(Wang et al., 2006, 2010; Rojo Hernández and Mesa, 2020).
-Both MAM and JJA are also related to wave trains towards the NAE region (Lim, 2015; Jung et al., 2017; Wulff et al., 2017; Li et al., 2018; Choi and Ahn, 2019; Neddermann et al., 2019; Lledó et al., 2020).
+Finally, we focus on boreal spring and boreal summer for all fields as we are interested in the impact the TNA SSTA peak has following an ENSO event (MAM, Casselman et al. (2021)), as well as the time period when the Atlantic warm pool has the largest influence onto the Walker circulation (JJA).
+Both MAM and JJA are also related to wave trains towards the NAE region - 185 (Lim, 2015; Jung et al., 2017; Wulff et al., 2017; Li et al., 2018; Choi and Ahn, 2019; Neddermann et al., 2019; Lledó et al., 2020).